3 days in Rome

 Castel Sant'Angelo

-Originally, it was built as the mausoleum of Emperor Hadrian, almost two thousand years ago.
+Originally built as the mausoleum of Emperor Hadrian, almost two thousand years ago.
 Since then, Castel Sant'Angelo, on the banks of the Tiber River, has been a tomb, a fortress for the Pope in case of attack, a castle and, nowadays, a museum.

 Inside, you can see the papal flats, Hadrian's mausoleum, and tour the bastions from which defensive cannons still point, and best of all, climb to the rooftop to enjoy the views of Rome.
-On a 3-day trip to Rome I don't consider it necessary to explore the interior as part of the itinerary, but if you're particularly interested, you'll find all the information you need here: Rome Castel Sant'Angelo Tickets: how to buy, prices and schedules.
+On a 3-day trip to Rome I don't consider it necessary to explore the interior as part of the itinerary, but if you're particularly interested you'll find all the information you need here: Rome Castel Sant'Angelo Tickets: how to buy, prices and schedules.

 Piazza del Popolo

 From Castel Sant'Angelo you can take a pleasant stroll along the banks of the Tiber until you reach the Piazza del Popolo, the place where travellers used to arrive in Rome.
+Nothing better than taking a tour of Rome's squares and fountains to get to know its history and secrets.

 In the centre of this square you will see an Egyptian obelisk from the time of Ramses II, and on both sides the twin churches of Santa Maria in Montesanto and Santa Maria del Miracoli, located on both sides of the Via Corso.